 Note: If terazosin is discontinued for several days or longer, consider beginning with initial dose and retitrate as needed.

-Benign prostatic hyperplasia: Oral: Initial: 1 mg at bedtime; thereafter, titrate upwards, if needed, over several weeks, balancing therapeutic benefit with terazosin-induced postural hypotension; most patients require 10 mg day; if no response after 4-6 weeks of 10 mg/day, may increase to 20 mg/day
+Benign prostatic hyperplasia: Oral: Initial: 1 mg at bedtime; thereafter, titrate upwards, if needed, over several weeks, balancing therapeutic benefit with terazosin-induced postural hypotension; most patients require 10 mg once daily; if no response after 4 to 6 weeks of 10 mg/day, may increase to 20 mg/day (maximum: 20 mg/day).